Erin’s Recipe Rundown

 Servings 4 servings

-Grits and eggs is one of those quick meals that's both simple and satisfying.
+Grits and eggs is a quick, simple, and satisfying meal!
 Enjoy it as a comforting breakfast or easy dinner.
 You're sure to have it on repeat!

 Ingredients